CARES Act Funding

 In order to account for the unexpected, please provide documentation to validate your expense(s).
 This may include receipts, bills, or etc. Award amounts vary based on expenses and documentation.

 If you have incurred any unexpected expenses due to campus closing for COVID-19 and you meet all of the eligibility requirements as listed above, please submit the electronic application which was emailed to your Okramail account on May 11th.
+For fall 2020, students who met the required criteria were emailed an application link on September 1st.
+The deadline to apply was October 1st.
 You must use your Okramail email account to access and submit the application.

 Application Review and Award Notification: